Game Theory in Cosmology: Cosmological Teleodynamics Framework

 where $\Phi$ is the bias functional depending on the configuration variables, the phase-space distribution $f$, and the coarse environmental fields $\mathcal{E}$ such as the tidal tensor or the surrounding density field.
 The functional $\Phi$ here accounts for nonlocal correlations, dynamical memory, and persistent environmental structure, and is the core ingredient that distinguishes teleodynamics from ordinary thermodynamics. \\

 The effective equations of motion are derived by extremizing the exponent of $\mathcal{P}[\Gamma]$, and the variational differentiation with respect to $x(t)$ and $p(t)$ yields the drift equations

 This is helpful as it shows that the dynamics experiences an additional force proportional to the gradient of the bias functional.
 This force is not sourced from new matter fields but rather represents a coarse-grained structural response of the system to its own past evolution and environment.
-As a result, the presence of $\alpha\nabla\Phi$ alters the gravitational streaming of matter, modifies the effective potential, and influences the background expansion. \\

-By promoting the trajectory equations to a kinetic description, one obtains the teleodynamic Boltzmann equation, from which the modified continuity, Euler, and growth equations follow.
-One can decompose the bias functional into its background part and fluctuations,
+As a result, the presence of $\alpha\nabla\Phi$ alters the gravitational streaming of matter, modifies the effective potential, and influences the background expansion.
+By promoting the trajectory equations to a kinetic description, one obtains the teleodynamic Boltzmann equation, from which the modified continuity, Euler, and growth equations follow. \\

-where $\bar{\Phi}(t)$ contributes a homogeneous energy density to the Friedmann equations and $\varphi(t, x)$ modifies the Poisson equation through an effective clustering density.
-This decomposition is central, as it provides a view of the dark sector and, therefore, the bias functional and the maximum-caliber weight provide the unifying mathematical structure underlying all teleodynamic effects in cosmology.
+In a cosmological setting, the bias functional $\Phi(t,x)$ enters the maximum–caliber weight through the history action as an additional structural term influencing the statistical evolution of cosmic phase space.
+Since the universe on large scales is well described by an FLRW background with small fluctuations about homogeneity and isotropy, it is natural to separate the functional into its spatially averaged component and its inhomogeneous deviations, and so we can write

+It is important to understand how and why this decomposition works.
+It follows the same logic that underlies the treatment of any scalar field or effective quantity in cosmology, wherein the spatial average of the field governs the background expansion, while its fluctuations source clustering and local gravitational potentials.
+Because the teleodynamic bias functional can depend nonlocally on the matter distribution, the tidal environment, or the accumulated memory of the cosmic web, it can vary both temporally and spatially.
+One notes that the FLRW symmetries imply that only the spatial average of such a quantity can enter the background equations, while its space-dependent part must enter the perturbed sector.
+So, the decomposition (\ref{eq:bias-background-local}) is not an assumption, but a direct consequence of applying the standard cosmological splitting to a quantity that affects both the background and perturbations.\\

+Let us consider this split clearly, beginning with the Einstein–Hilbert action for gravity coupled to matter.
+We include the teleodynamic bias as an additive functional in the effective action obtained from coarse-graining over microscopic histories, and the result of this can be written schematically as

+where $g_{\mu\nu}$ is the spacetime metric, $R$ is the Ricci scalar, $M_P$ is the reduced Planck mass, $\Psi_m$ collectively denotes the degrees of freedom of matter and $\mathcal{L}_m$ is the Lagrangian matter density, and the parameter $\alpha$ controls the strength of the teleodynamic contribution.
+The last term arises from the coarse-grained limit of the maximum–caliber path weight and represents the macroscopic imprint of nonlocal memory on the spacetime dynamics. $\Phi$ is the teleodynamic bias functional, which encodes a coarse-grained imprint of persistence, memory, and environment dependence, and the symbol $\mathcal{E}$ denotes collective environmental variables or invariants that can be constructed from the distribution of matter.
+We can now vary this action with respect to $g_{\mu\nu}$, which gives us modified Einstein equations